 - ¾ cup milk whole, 1%, 2% or skim will work

 - salt and pepper to taste

 - 1 tablespoon oil

 - Heat a shallow pan to med-high, melt butter then add flour.

 - Cook 2 minutes, stirring constantly.
 Slowly whisk in milk.
 Bring to a boil and boil 1 minute.

-- Add vegetables, chicken, salt and pepper.
+- Add vegetables, chicken, salt, and pepper.
 Reduce heat to low and heat through about 5 minutes.
 Stir occasionally.
-Mixture should begin to thicken.
+The mixture should begin to thicken.

 - Heat a saute pan to med-high, add oil.

-- Add one flour tortilla to pan.
-Top with approximately 2 tablespoon shredded cheese.
+- Add one flour tortilla to the pan.
+Top with approximately 2 tablespoons shredded cheese.
 Top cheese with approximately 3 tablespoons chicken mixture.
-Top with more cheese, about 2 tablespoon.
+Top with more cheese, about 2 tablespoons.

 - Grill 1 to 2 minutes per side or until tortilla is golden brown.